Why Test Your Submission Forms?

 How to Create a Test Submission

 - Make sure the form you are testing is Live.
-The checkbox to make a form Live will be under the General Settings tab for the form you are testing.
+The checkbox to make a form Live is under the General Settings tab for the form you are testing.

 - Complete your test submission.

 • If you are requesting file uploads in your form, you will want to have a couple of files you can upload to the application.
-(Keep in mind that other admin level team members will be able to view your test submission)
+Keep in mind that other administrator-level team members will be able to view your test submission.

-• Make it obvious to you that it is a TEST submission.
+• Make it obvious to you that this is a TEST submission.
 For example, use TEST as the submission title.

 Once your test submission is complete and you've clicked on the Submit button, you should receive email notifications as both the submitter and the receiver of your test submission.
-Check your account associated email address to see these notifications and understand what happens on both ends of successful submission.
-Checking the notification will also enable you to make sure that you've set up and sent the correct response template that you want your submitters to receive with a successful submission to your form.
+Check your account-associated email address to see these notifications and understand what happens on both ends of a successful submission.
+Checking the notification will also enable you to make sure you've set up and sent the correct response template that you want your submitters to receive after a successful submission to your form.

 When viewing your test submission from the submitter side it will look like this:

 When you click on the submission from the submitter side, you will be brought to a screen that shows tabs for Activity, Messages, and Content.
 Click on any of these tabs to see what views and capabilities the submitter has.
 Note that depending on your organization settings, a submitter may or may not have the ability to send a message or request an edit.